Visa to Cuba entering from the United States

-Regulations for entry into the country
+Regulations for entering in the country

 Can I travel to Cuba from the United States?